Request for Proposals

 Symposium participants will have the opportunity to:

-- Examine collaborative dispute prevention and conflict management strategies within the expanding continuum of dispute resolution practices in special education and early intervention.
+- Examine collaborative dispute prevention and conflict management strategies within the expanding continuum of dispute resolution practices in special education and early intervention in light of the COVID-19 pandemic.

 - Learn about innovations, initiatives, and current research in the field of dispute resolution.

-- Receive information, resources, and guidance related to the design, implementation, and improvement of dispute resolution processes and systems.
+- Receive information, resources, and guidance related to the design, implementation, and improvement of dispute resolution processes and systems with a focus on virtual environments.

 - Enhance communities of practice, and connect dispute resolution coordinators, practitioners, educators, and parent leaders with each other and nationally renowned experts in the field.